Ryanjscott/windows-server-active-directory-lab/knowledge-base.md

 # CONTOSO Knowledge Base

+This knowledge base records troubleshooting guidance developed from incidents and support tasks completed during the CONTOSO IT Service Desk Lab.

 ## KB001: Domain Resources Do Not Resolve

 ### Symptoms

-- The workstation has a valid IP address.
+- Workstation has a valid IP address.
-- The domain controller is reachable by IP.
+- Domain controller is reachable by IP.
 - Domain names do not resolve.
-- Shared folders cannot be accessed by hostname.
+- Shared resources cannot be accessed by hostname.
-- `nslookup` times out or queries the wrong server.
+- `nslookup` fails or queries the wrong DNS server.

 ### Likely Cause

-The workstation is using an incorrect DNS server instead of the Active Directory DNS server.
+The workstation is using an incorrect DNS server instead of the DNS server hosting the Active Directory domain.

-Domain-joined Windows workstations should use the DNS server hosting the Active Directory domain zone.

 ### Diagnosis

-Run:

 ```powershell
 ipconfig /all